Getting Started with Chef Solo. Part 2

 -rw-r--r-- 1 leo staff 1571 Jan 4 19:24 upload_progress_module.rb

-As you remember we added to run_list:
+As you remember we added this to the run_list:

 "run_list": [